Monitoring Program – Special Studies

 Biological Assessment (Bioassessment)

-Bioassessments evaluate the overall health of a waterbody by comparing different factors at a site with what would be expected to be found at “reference” site, i.e. a site unimpacted by humans.
+Bioassessments evaluate the overall health of a waterbody by comparing different factors at a site with what would be expected to be found at “reference” site (i.e. a site unimpacted by humans).
 Aquatic bugs and algae are collected and identified, and measurements of habitat quality, water level, and water chemistry are taken.
 In unhealthy ecosystems, the diversity of animals and plants often decreases and the composition of species changes, favoring those organisms that are more tolerant of poor environmental conditions.
-The information can be used to determine impacts of pollutants and non-chemical stressors (e.g. sediment and habitat alteration), and help prioritize management activities.
+The information can be used to determine impacts of pollutants and non-chemical stressors (e.g. sediment and habitat alteration) and help prioritize management activities.

-The Program has participated in the Southern California Stormwater Monitoring Coalition’s Regional Bioassessment Survey since 2009.
-The latest five-year study began in 2021 and, like previous studies (2009-2013, 2014, 2015-2020), is looking at the condition of streams in Southern California, what stressors are associated with poor condition, and whether the conditions are changing over time.
-The studies include sites from a list of randomly generated coordinates along Ventura County waterways (probabilistic sites) and former probabilistic sites that are visited repeatedly to look for trends (trend sites).
+The Program has participated in the Southern California Stormwater Monitoring Coalition’s (SMC) Regional Bioassessment Survey since 2009.
+Each study period is approximately five years, with intermediary years often used to address additional questions while the plan for the next 5-year study is developed.
+Previous studies (2009-2013, 2014, 2015-2020, 2021-2025) have looked at the condition of streams in Southern California, what stressors are associated with poor condition, and whether the conditions are changing over time.
+The studies included sites from a list of randomly generated coordinates along Ventura County waterways (probabilistic sites) and former probabilistic sites that are visited repeatedly to look for trends (trend sites).
+From 2009-2025 the Program sampled approximately 18 sites each year, spread across four watersheds (Ventura River, Calleguas Creek, Santa Clara River, and Santa Monica Bay).
 Qualifying sites must be wadeable, accessible, safe, have water present at the time of sampling, and have landowner permission to access.

 Pyrethroids (2012, 2015, 2018, 2021)

 Pyrethroids are a class of insecticides, many of which have been newly developed, to replace pesticides that were banned due to long lasting environmental harm.
 The Program conducted pyrethroid monitoring studies in 2012, 2015, 2018, and 2021.
 The studies involved the collection of sediment from two locations in the Ventura River, Santa Clara River, and Calleguas Creek* watersheds.
 All samples were analyzed for pyrethroids, total organic carbon, and toxicity.
 Some pyrethroids were detected but were typically at concentrations below those expected to cause toxicity.
-Sediment toxicity attributed to pyrethroids was not seen at any of the monitored sites, with the exception of one site non-Program* site in 2012 in an agricultural area.
+Sediment toxicity attributed to pyrethroids was not seen at any of the monitored sites, with the exception of one non-Program* site in 2012 in an agricultural area.

 *Monitoring of sediments for pyrethroids is already conducted in the Calleguas Creek Watershed as part of the watershed’s Toxicity Total Maximum Daily Load (TMDL) monitoring program and so this data was used for the 2012 study to avoid duplication of effort, however the Program substituted their own sites in the Calleguas Creek Watershed starting in 2015 in order to simplify data collection and analysis, and increase comparability as the turnaround time for the TMDL study data did not align with the Program’s study.